-The principal amount outstanding under our Term Loan Facility as of December 31, 2021, was \$148.9 million, without regard to unamortized debt issuance costs and discount.
-As of December 31, 2021, we had \$36.0 million available for future borrowings under the ABL Facility.
-This amount of borrowing capacity is net of \$11.2 million of outstanding letters of credit at December 31, 2021, which are considered as usage of the ABL Facility.
+The principal amount outstanding under our term loan facility (the "Term Loan Facility") as of December 31, 2022, was \$147.4 million, without regard to unamortized debt issuance costs and discount.
+As of December 31, 2022, we had \$35.3 million available for future borrowings under the ABL Facility.
+This amount of borrowing capacity is net of \$1.0 million of outstanding borrowings and \$11.0 million of outstanding letters of credit at December 31, 2022, which are considered as usage of the ABL Facility.

 The Term Loan Facility requires quarterly principal payments of \$0.4 million with the remaining unpaid principal amount due on the final maturity date of September 22, 2026.
-If one-month LIBOR is less than 1.000%, then we pay 7.875% per annum in interest.
-If one-month LIBOR exceeds 1.000%, then we pay the variable one-month LIBOR plus an applicable margin of 6.875%.
-Based on the interest rate in effect at December 31, 2021, and the fixed rate on the 2021 interest rate swap, annual interest payments would be approximately \$11.9 million.
+We may be required to make additional principal payments annually that are calculated as a percentage of our excess cash flow, as defined by the lender, based on our net leverage ratio.
+Outstanding borrowings under the Term Loan Facility bear interest at either 1) one-month LIBOR (subject to a 1.000% floor) plus an applicable margin of 6.875% or 2) the greater of various benchmark rates plus an applicable margin of 5.875%.
+Based on the interest rate in effect at December 31, 2022, and the fixed rate on the 2021 interest rate swap, annual interest payments would be approximately \$14.7 million

 The ABL Facility bears interest on a variable rate structure with borrowings bearing interest at one-month LIBOR plus an applicable margin of 1.75%.
-The interest rate in effect at December 31, 2021, was 2.25%.
+The interest rate in effect at December 31, 2022, was 6.00%.
 We pay a commitment fee of 0.375% for unused capacity under the ABL Facility.

-We were in compliance as of December 31, 2021, with all requirements under our Term Loan Facility and ABL Facility.
+We were in compliance with all requirements under our Term Loan Facility and ABL Facility as of December 31, 2022.
 Both credit facilities allow for optional expansion of available borrowings, subject to certain terms and conditions.
-On March 3, 2022, we amended our Term Loan Facility, which increases the quarterly maximum consolidated net leverage ratio beginning with the first quarter of 2022.
+On March 3, 2023, we amended our Term Loan Facility and ABL Facility to adjust certain covenants under the agreements, as well as to change the applicable base rate on which interest expense is determined.
+See Note 11 of the Notes to Consolidated Financial Statements.